mikewest/http-state-tokens/README.md

     visited that origin in a same-site context, and it explicitly declared its token as being deliverable cross-site (at which point the user agent could make some decisions about how to handle that declaration).

+### What kinds of user control would user agents provide?

+Users must always have the ability to opt-out of sending this token to any entity, just as they do with cookies today.
+User agents should likely aim above that bar, but an opt-out seems like the bare minimum we could reasonably accept.